 If a Data Provider does not respond with the necessary information, you may mark a response as incomplete.
 This will prompt you to write a message detailing the missing information you’d like your Data Provider to respond with, which is then sent to the contact.

-If your team needs more training or runs into questions while using ReMind, feel free to reach out to your Customer Success Manager or firstname.lastname@example.org.
+If your team needs more training or runs into questions while using ReMind, feel free to reach out to your Accounting Success Manager or firstname.lastname@example.org.